 Canon 12 of the Fourth Ecumenical Synod viewed this as heretical and expressly forbids the establishment of two metropolitans within the same geographical area.
-Even so, there are many examples in America where there are multiple overlapping Orthodox jurisdictions each with their own bishop and has caused the Orthodox Church in America great turmoil as the politics of nationalism affect the sacramental and spiritual aspect of church life.
+Even so, there are many examples in America where there are multiple overlapping Orthodox jurisdictions each with their own bishop causing American Orthodoxy great turmoil as the politics of nationalism have adversely affected the sacramental and spiritual aspect of church life.